kanhairaval/javascript-timed-quiz-kr/README.md

-# JavaScript-Timed-Quiz
+# Study-Guide-Webpage

-# Description
+## Description

-# This is a multiple choice quiz.
-Answer correctly to gain points & answer wronf and you shall lose time.
+This study guide was created for bootcamo students who were going through the Prework. it contains notes on HTML, CSS, git, and JacaScript.

-# What was your motivation?
-To test my JavaScript knowledge.
+- What was your motivation?
+    To make managing notes & content easily accesible.

-# Why did you build this project?
-To help improve javaScript Knowledge.
+- Why did you build this project?
+    To help reduce anxiety of starting the bootcamp by organising everthying in one spot.

-# What problem does it solve?
-It helps understand JavaScript & WEB APIs in a better way.
+- What problem does it solve?
+    It helps to keep information in a central location, so as it is readily avaialble for review

-# What did you learn?
-JavaScript & WEB APIs.
+- What did you learn?
+    Basic, HTML, CSS, git, & JavaScript along with CLI/Terminal & various GitHub features.

-# Installation
+## Installation

    N/A

-#Usage
-## Just use the deployed link from GitHub pages.
+## Usage

+To use this Study Guide, you can review the notes in each section.
+For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+i (MAC OS) or Control+Shift+I (Windows).
+A console panel should open either below or to the side of the webpage in the browser.
+There you will see a list of topics we learned from Prework along with a suggestion on which topic to study first.

-# Credits
+## Credits

+- Prework modules
-## BCS Learning Assistant's available through slack
+- BCS Learning Assistant's available through slack
-## Youtube & Google
+- Youtube & Google

-# License
+## License

-## Please refer to the license in the repo.
+Please refer to the license in the repo.